nv-morpheus/Morpheus/examples/llm/vdb_upload/README.md

 - `langchain`
 - `pipeline`

-### Exporting and Deploying a Different Model from Huggingface
+### Exporting and Deploying a Different Model from Hugging Face

-If you're looking to incorporate a different embedding model from Huggingface into the pipeline, follow the steps below using `sentence-transformers/paraphrase-multilingual-mpnet-base-v2` as an example:
+If you're looking to incorporate a different embedding model from Hugging Face into the pipeline, follow the steps below using `sentence-transformers/paraphrase-multilingual-mpnet-base-v2` as an example:

 1. **Identify the Desired Model**:
-    - Head over to the [Huggingface Model Hub](https://huggingface.co/models) and search for the model you want.
+    - Head over to the [Hugging Face Model Hub](https://huggingface.co/models) and search for the model you want.
 For this example, we are looking at `e5-large-v2`.

 2. **Run the Pipeline Call with the Chosen Model**: